bmuschko/ckad-crash-course/exercises/30-ingress/instructions.md

 1. Verify that the Ingress Controller is running.
 2. Create a new Deployment named `web` that controls a single replica running the image `bmuschko/nodejs-hello-world:1.0.0` on port 3000.
-3. Expose the Deployment with a Service named `web` of type `NodePort`.
+3. Expose the Deployment with a Service named `web` of type `ClusterIP`.
 The Service routes traffic to the Pods controlled by the Deployment `web`.
 4. Make a request to the endpoint of the application on the context path `/`.
 You should see the message "Hello World".
 5. Create an Ingress that exposes the path `/` for the host `hello-world.exposed`.
 The traffic should be routed to the Service created earlier.
 6. List the Ingress object.